Listening, learning and improving care at Leeming Bar Grange Care Home

 While the feedback was overwhelmingly positive, Healthwatch identified a few areas where changes could enhance residents’ experiences:

-• Staffing levels in the dementia unit: Staff and relatives highlighted that the needs of residents in the dementia unit are higher and may require more support than current ratios allow.
-We recommend reviewing staffing to ensure timely assistance and more opportunities for meaningful engagement.
+• Staffing levels in the dementia unit: Healthwatch found that the needs of residents in the dementia unit are higher and may require more support than current ratios allow.
+Healthwatch recommend reviewing staffing to ensure timely assistance and more opportunities for meaningful engagement.

-• Activity provision for less mobile residents: While activities were plentiful on the ground floor, there were fewer tailored options for residents upstairs.
+• Activities provided for less mobile residents: While activities were plentiful on the ground floor, there were fewer tailored options for people living upstairs.
 Increasing one-to-one and sensory-based activities would help ensure everyone has the chance to enjoy stimulation and social contact.

 • Opportunities for outings: Some residents expressed a desire for more trips outside the home, even short visits to local shops or cafés.